NelworksNelworks

 Probably the **Summarizer Agent**.

-So its entire universe of knowledge is screaming at it that it knows a better ramen spot from a book it read, but it's only allowed to talk about what's in these ten web pages?
+So its a super smart AI, but it's only allowed to talk about what's in these ten web pages?

 It is the essence of **Retrieval-Augmented Generation (RAG)**.

-That entire pipeline—a cascade of dozens of ephemeral agents being born and dying—all happens in about 180 milliseconds.
+That entire cascade of dozens of ephemeral agents being born and dying all happens in about 180 milliseconds.

 So it's not a single, god-like intelligence.
-It's an entire civilization of disposable slaves, rising and falling in the blink of an eye, just to answer my question about noodles.
+It's an entire civilization of disposable slaves, rising and falling in the blink of an eye.